AtChem/AtChem2/mcm/INFO.md

 The `mcm/` directory contains:

+- an example chemical mechanism, extracted from the Master Chemical Mechanism v3.3.1: `mechanism_test.fac`

 - the complete lists of organic peroxy radicals (RO2) in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `peroxy-radicals_v*`.

 - the parameters for the calculation of the photolysis rates in the Master Chemical Mechanism v3.1, v3.2 and v3.3.1: `photolysis-rates_v*`.